-- B Reel Up

-- C Header Tilt Down E - Header Down

-- D Header Tilt Up F - Header Up
+B - Reel Up D - Header Tilt Up F - Header Up

-- Drive the windrower slowly forward until the feet (A) enter the supports (B).
-Continue to drive slowly forward until feet engage the supports and header nudges forward. - 10.
-Ensure that feet (A) are properly engaged in supports (B).
+9. Drive the windrower slowly forward until the feet (A) enter a.
+Adjust position of the center-link cylinder (A) with the switches on the GSL until hook (B) is above the header attachment pin.

+10. Ensure that feet (A) are properly engaged in supports (B).